RauchenwaldC/motivewave-candlestick-pattern-study/README.md

 - **Tooltips**: Hover over any marker to see the pattern name and its meaning
 - **Customizable Markers**: Adjust colors, sizes, and styles
 - **Smart Detection**: Prevents duplicate markings of the same pattern in continuous trends
+- **Signal Support**: Emits trading signals for bullish and bearish patterns that can trigger alerts or automated strategies

 ### Configuration Options